'No, it can't be!' Witnesses describe horror of Florida bridge collapse

-A 950-ton pedestrian walkway near a Florida university collapsed on a sunny Thursday afternoon, crushing cars and killing several people, according to officials.
+A 950-ton pedestrian walkway near a Florida university collapsed on a sunny Thursday afternoon, crushing cars and killing at least four people, according to officials.

-"All of the sudden you hear a loud bang," Jose Mejia, who was having coffee with city officials and police when the bridge near Florida International University's campus gave way, told MSNBC.
+"All of the sudden we hear a loud bang," Jose Mejia, who was having coffee with city officials and police when the bridge near Florida International University's campus gave way, told MSNBC.

-"And I looked to one of the command staff and said, ‘Oh my God!’ then they looked at me and they said 'the bridge’ — I say, ‘no, it can’t be!’”
+"And I looked to one of the command staff and I say, 'Oh my God!' then they looked at me and they say 'the bridge' — I say, 'no, it can't be!'"
 Mejia said.
-“And one of them runs to grab their radio and sure enough, it's the bridge.
+"And one of them runs to grab their radio and sure enough, it's the bridge.
 And at that point we all ran and it was just a horrible scene."

 Another witness described the sound of the collapse as like "an explosion."

-"It was right behind us, and you know, it could have been us under that bridge,” the shaken man told MSNBC.
-"It’s something that they’re building, and it’s not built yet.
-Why would you continue building something when there’s traffic moving under you?"
+"It was right behind us, and you know, it could have been us under that bridge,” Giovanni Hernandez, who driven under the bridge minutes before the collapse, told MSNBC.
+"It’s something that they’re building, and it’s not built correctly yet.
+Why would you continue building something when there’s traffic moving under you?" he said.

 Authorities said calls about the bridge collapse came in at around 1:30 p.m.
 First responders found eight vehicles trapped under the bridge, and as of Thursday afternoon eight people had been transported to hospitals, Miami-Dade Fire Rescue Division Chief Paul Estopinan told reporters.